Boosting Health, Crushing Diseases: All of Us United in the USA!

 Pregnancy

-During pregnancy, the placenta produces hormones that can make it tougher for the body to manage insulin.
-This can lead to gestational conditions, where blood sugar levels spike temporarily.
-While most women return to normal after giving birth, the risk of developing long-term issues later in life increases.
+During pregnancy, hormonal changes can make it harder for the body to regulate insulin, sometimes leading to temporary imbalances.
+While levels often return to normal after childbirth, the chances of long-term issues later in life may increase.

 Polycystic ovary syndrome (PCOS).